What’s On

 Let’s Talk Art!

-One of the most popular parts of the Fair, Let’s Talk Art presented by Aon brings together artists, designers and collectors for fun, lively, and engaging sessions.
+One of the most popular parts of the Fair, Let’s Talk Art presented by Aon brings together artists, designers and collectors for fun, lively, and engaging panel discussions.
 Hear conversations that offer insight, ideas and behind-the-scenes perspectives on contemporary art and culture.
-Make sure you arrive early, admission to talks is first come, first served.

 Installations